 In review of Grasshopper’s customer feedback, we found a mix of positive and negative reviews, with negative reviews being the most prevalent.
 Complaints focused on three major areas: technical support, billing issues, and customer service.
-This is really a red flag because, above all else, customer support is extremely important.
+This is a red flag for us because, above all else, customer support is extremely important.

 While Grasshopper is listed on GetVoIP.com with a 3.9-star rating, they only have one review on record.

 Again, while VoIPreview.org lists Grasshopper, they are yet to accumulate any reviews or customer feedback here.